-5. PUBLIC SAFETY
+54. PUBLIC SAFETY

-- 5.1 The Act covers a wide range of premises that will present a mixture of risks to public safety, some of which may be common to different premises whilst others will be unique to specific operations. - 5.2 Where the applicant can demonstrate compliance with statutory requirements (e.g. relating to fire prevention etc), and that suitable and sufficient risk assessments are in place which are relevant to the activities proposed and the Council's discretion has been engaged by the receipt of a relevant representation, the Council will not normally seek to duplicate such controls by the imposition of licensing conditions.
+- 5.14.1 The Act covers a wide range of premises that will present a mixture of risks to public safety, some of which may be common to different premises whilst others will be unique to specific operations.
+The Licensing Act 2003 covers a wide range of premises that require licensing including cinemas, nightclubs, public houses, village and community halls, schools, cafes, restaurants and fast food outlets/takeaways.
+Each of these types of premises present a mixture of risks, some of which may be common to most premises whilst others will be unique to specific operations.
+Public safety is concerned with the physical safety of people using or working in the premises and not with public health, which is dealt with in other legislation. - 5.24.2 Where the applicant can demonstrate compliance with statutory requirements (e.g. relating to fire prevention etc), and that suitable and sufficient risk assessments are in place which are relevant to the activities proposed and the Council's discretion has been engaged by the receipt of a relevant representation, the Council will not normally seek to duplicate such controls by the imposition of licensing conditions.
+Applicants are encouraged to seek advice from the Council's Licensing and Environmental Health Officers and the Fire Safety Section of Gloucestershire Fire and Rescue Service.
+The licensing authority will determine on a case by case basis which application premises require an inspection and, in all cases the Council's Licensing Officers will seek to reduce inconvenience, confusion and inconsistency by co-ordinating inspections and visits with the Fire Authority, Police, Building Control and Environmental Health Officers, as appropriate.